covertbert/home-assistant/README.md

 ### Local deployment

-To perform a manual local deployment run `./scripts/sync-config.sh "$user" "$host" "$manualRestartWebhookURL"`.
+To perform a manual local deployment run `yarn deploy "$user" "$host" "$manualRestartWebhookURL"`.
 This requires your public `ssh` key to be authorized by the server.